 Actually, once we are more aware, a little lateral thinking and common sense can go a long way.
 Remember, we are looking to create healthful balance…

-• Wear layers and natural fibers to make it easier to regulate your own body temperature
+• Wear layers and natural fibres to make it easier to regulate your own body temperature

-• Embrace the seasonal change of diet to create balanced transition with progressively more warming foods
+• Embrace the seasonal change of diet to create a balanced transition with progressively more warming foods

 • Yes to pumpkin soup with paprika, or maybe even porridge with cinnamon already, but best think twice about lemon ice-cream on that deceptively sunny afternoon

 • Feed your body with wholesome nourishing food that is high in minerals and iron - to give your immune system the best fuel to work with.
 If it seems too hot suddenly for a beefy, bean casserole, how about a still energetically-warming and nutritious lentil and soy salad?

 • Increase our Vitamin C intake either through lemons and oranges or more conveniently in a tablet.
 As a preventative dose 3000-5000 mg a day is fine, once you have fallen ill you could comfortably increase this up to 10000mg per day.
 This equals about every waking hour 1000mg

 • Keep the metabolism strong not only with 'hot' foods but also with plenty of good old-fashioned, body-warming exercise.
 A brisk walk in the fresh air is ideal, just be sensible about things like hats and windbreakers when the winter winds make a show

 Just as in Chinese medicine, where the real emphasis is on supporting the body's natural capacity for healing and recovery, we are looking at giving our body a fighting chance.
 Which is why alternative forms of natural health care, such as organic essential oils, are especially worth a mention.